-The fishing performance was negatively impacted by lower average catch rates compared to the prior year, and a slight reduction in freezer vessel utilisation due to timing of planned maintenance.
-Fishing cost per kilogram increased significantly due to the lower catch rates and most notably a substantial increase in the average fuel price, partly offset by lower repairs and maintenance expenditure in the year.
-Processing costs per kilogram were negatively impacted by the increased raw material fish input cost and the deleveraging effect of lower volumes at both processing plants.
-The Value Added Processing plant production volume was particularly impacted by load-shedding disruptions and then a fire at the site in April 2023, which stopped production for more than a month.
-The site returned to full operation during June 2023, but operating profit was negatively impacted with the insurance proceeds not recognised in the year.
+The fishing performance was negatively impacted by a further decline in average catch rates compared to the prior year, partly offset by improved vessel utilisation as a result of the timing of planned maintenance.
+The fishing cost per kilogram increased due to lower catch rates, but was partially mitigated through improved fuel efficiencies and a reduction in the fuel price compared to the prior year.
+Processing costs per kilogram were negatively impacted by the deleveraging effect of lower input volumes at the Woodstock facility due to lower catch rates and a taxi strike in Cape Town which impacted on labour efficiencies.
+The value-added production facility volume increased off a low prior year base which was negatively impacted by load-shedding disruptions and a fire at the site in April 2023, which stopped production for more than a month.
+The continued focus on improving profitability and the return on capital resulted in various restructuring initiatives being undertaken during the first semester with benefits realised through the second half largely offsetting implementation costs.